pranathipanyam/SupportArticles-docs/support/azure/virtual-machines/reset-rdp.md

 3. Try connecting to your VM again.

+[!NOTE]
+> One can create a new user/password to the Virtual Machine by giving a unique username and password in the reset password tab.

 ### **Reset the Remote Desktop Services configuration**

 This process will enable Remote Desktop service in the VM, and create a firewall rule for the default RDP port 3389.